dstein64/revdoor/README.md

    generator object with `revdoor::combinations_with_replacement`.
 3. Use the `state()` method to get the initial state of the generator.
 4. Call the `step()` method to proceed to the next combination.
-   - For combinations without replacement, this takes two pointers: `out` is set to the element that is removed, and `in` is set to the element that is added.
+   - For combinations without replacement, this takes two `int` pointers:
+     `out`'s dereference is set to the element that is removed, and `in`'s dereference is set to the element that is added.
-   - For combinations without replacement, this takes four pointers: `out1` and `out2` are set to elements that are removed; `in1` and `in2` are set to elements that are added.
-In cases where only a single item is replaced, `out1 == in1`.
+   - For combinations without replacement, this takes four `int` pointers:
+     `out1`'s and `out2`'s dereferences are set to elements that are removed;
+     `in1`'s and `in2`'s dereferences are set to elements that are added.
+     In cases where only a single item is replaced, `*out1 == *in1`.

 ### Example 1: combinations without replacement